Ruffed grouse hunting

 A region-wide effort is ongoing to better understand West Nile virus in ruffed grouse is underway in Michigan, Minnesota and Wisconsin.
 The DNR is taking a two-pronged approach to analyze disease prevalence in Wisconsin's ruffed grouse.
 First, the DNR is asking hunters to submit samples from harvested grouse using self-sampling kits.
 Second, the DNR is asking anyone out in the field, hunting or otherwise, to report any sick or dead grouse and submit it for sampling.

 Thank you to all hunters who submitted a self-sampling kit for the 2020 season, a final report on results can be found below.
-If you are interested in obtaining a sampling kit for fall 2021, please fill out the following survey, here.

 - West Nile virus sampling protocol